-Fall is here and like any basic B* I’m thinking about all things pumpkin!
+Fall is here and like everyone else I’m thinking about all things pumpkin!
 It’s a great ingredient to incorporate into the dogs’ diets because pumpkin contains tons of the antioxidant beta-carotene which converts to Vitamin A in the body.
 Vitamin A is great for skin, eyes and your dog’s immune system.
 It also helps with digestion since it’s packed with fiber.
+Pumpkin is also one of many dog food toppers that can really spice up your pet’s meals.

 I came up with several creative ways to treat the dogs with Pumpkin this Fall!
 Keep reading to learn how to make 3 pumpkin dog treat recipes from super simple to more advanced.
-Happy treating!
+The first two are frozen, which is one of the easiest ways to make homemade treats.
+You don’t even need to turn on the oven!

 This is the simplest recipe to make!
 I actually did it on Instagram Live in under 6 minutes, then once the freeze for a few hours you’re good to go.